timuzkas/tbin/README.md

 - `ALLOW_ANONYMOUS_UPLOADS`: set to `true` to enable guest file uploads.
 - `ADMIN_PASSWORD`: Set this to the **SHA-256 hash** of your admin password combined with the `ADMIN_PASSWORD_SALT`.
 - `ADMIN_PASSWORD_SALT`: A **random, secret string** used to salt the admin password hash.
 This prevents rainbow table attacks.
 You can generate a random string using `openssl rand -hex 32`.
+- `ADVANCED_ADMIN`: Set to `true` to enable advanced features in the admin panel, such as user banning, notification management, rate limit configuration, and guest feature toggles.

 ---
 ## > Development server